raspberrypilearning/sense-hat-pong/en/step_6.md

 ![Move the bat](images/move-the-bat.gif)

-Oh dear, the result looks a bit like you are smudging the bat up the screen rather than moving it!
+Oh dear — the result looks a bit like you are smudging the bat upwards on the screen rather than moving it!
 We need to clear the screen and wait a while before each time we draw the bat in the infinite loop.

 + Add this line to your infinite loop to clear the LED matrix each time before the bat is drawn.